LedgerHQ/speculos/docs/user/usage.md

 ./speculos.py ./apps/btc-test.elf -l Bitcoin:./apps/btc.elf
 ```

-## OCR
+## Optical Character Recognition

-OCR is available for NanoX with built in character recognition.
+Optical Character Recognition (OCR) allows to detect text displayed on the device's screen.
+The detected text is then available as "events" (cf. Speculos REST API documentation).

+### Nano X, Nano SP

+Two modes are available :

+* Legacy (with `--legacy-ocr` command line argument) : uses font bitmaps to detect
+  text.
+Fast but can result in some characters not being detected.
+* Default : uses the [Tesseract](https://github.com/tesseract-ocr/tesseract) engine.
+  Slower but recognizes text without the need for font bitmaps.

+### Stax

-Stax makes use of the Tessseract library for OCR, with known issues for detecting inverted text.
+Stax makes use of the Tessseract library for OCR by default.

-Launching Speculos with `--force-full-ocr` flag forces all text to be written in black over a white background,
-having an visible effect on the display but solving the latter issue.